RobAshby4/Utils/README.md

 Collection of different quick utility scripts

 ## fif
-find in file, a script that iterates through directories recursively trying to cat and grep user specified expressions
+Find in File, a script that iterates through directories and greps user specified input

+usage `fif.sh [expression]`